tdwg/website/community/working-sessions/2026/index.md

 </p>
 -- **END COMMENT** -->

-**Right click this link to download the [Working Sessions schedule](2026-tdwg-working-sessions.ics) as an ics file that you can import into your calendar.**
+**Right click this link to download the [Working Sessions schedule](2026-tdwg-working-sessions.ics) as an ics file that you can import into your calendar.**  Please note, downloading the schedule does NOT register you for the session.
+You must click the Zoom register link in each event separately, or click the button-links in the table below.

 ### Sessions